wlhlm/3DP-corner/README.md

 ## Printers

-Here is a list my 3D printers:
+Here is a list of my DIY 3D printer builds:

 ### Voron V0.0